giridhar1103/Kafka_Demo-Setup/README.md

 ```bash
 mv kafka_2.13-3.5.0 kafka
 ```
-Get into the folder we just created
+Get into the folder that we just extracted:
 ```bash
 cd kafka
 ```